by Breuk Iversen

 I was quite nervous about this first meeting with Mr. Glaser.
 I would be presenting my design work to get into his portfolio class.
 The class is two semesters long, for seniors only, and you had to take both classes, back to back.

 By this time I had already won 7 awards for advertisments and designs I did but, there are hundreds of students trying to get in his class and he only takes 35 students at a time.
 Nervous I was.

 I had an slight advantage over the other students.
 I:

 - already had my own design firm on Fifth Avenue.

 - also had, what I would consider, an excellent design portfolio with real design and ad examples.

 - had Dick Raboy as my mentor.

-Glaser looked at me sharply and said: “Now there’s a name I haven’t heard in 20 years!”
+Glaser looked at me surprised, sharply and said: “Now there’s a name I haven’t heard in 20 years!”

 I gave Mr. Glaser my business card first.
 It was another nervous gesture.

 He studied the card and I watched waiting for the idea thing to hit.
 Then the left hand corner of his mouth and eyebrow lifted up–simultaneously–just like Sean Connery.
-Glaser said: “This is an excellent business card,” he said in a deep baritone.
+Glaser said: “This is an excellent business card,” in a deep baritone.